 Fourth Grade Information for the History Center

 Fourth graders visit the Eight Square Schoolhouse, operated by The History Center of Tompkins County.
-On this trip, students are immersed in 19th century life via a day spent learning lessons and engaging in activities as they would have done during a typical school day in 1892.
-A volunteer runs the visit, remaining in character as a 19th century teacher throughout the day.
+On this trip, students are immersed in nineteenth-century life via a day spent learning lessons and engaging in activities as they would have done during a typical school day in 1892.

 Here's a case study Learning My History: A History of Learning by Erin Hammes.
 Students investigate their family values and experiences, and the nature of schooling in Tompkins County in 1892 and today.
 In doing so, students develop a sense of self and a relationship to their education.
 Full case study here.